sdholdsworth/guess-game/README.md

-# Guess & General Knowledge Quiz Games
+# Guess & General Knowledge Quiz Games Application

 This is a cool, fun & friendly single page application where the user can interact with the UI.
 Various games include: